allegroai/clearml-docs/docs/deploying_clearml/clearml_config_for_clearml_server.md

 * Mac - `$HOME/clearml.conf`
 * Windows - `\User\<username>\clearml.conf`

-## Add ClearML to a configuration file
+## Add ClearML to a Configuration File

 The setup wizard may indicate that a configuration file already exists.
 For example, if a **ClearML Agent** was previously configured, then a configuration file was created.
 The wizard does not edit or overwrite existing configuration files.